-The research group Human-Centered Computing (HCC) focuses on innovative natural interaction concepts between users and digital information.
+The research group Human-Centered Computing (HCC) of the InIT focuses on innovative natural interaction concepts between users and digital information.
 These interactions are increasingly mobile and multimodal and include new modalities such as gestures, speech input and output, and mixed reality interactions in addition to the classical interaction possibilities.
 Since today's users place high demands on the usability and user experience of mobile applications and services in particular, these must be developed in a user-centered and participatory manner from the very beginning and continuously evaluated with users in terms of usability.

 When developing interaction concepts, it is also important to consider that the interaction is barrier-free for as many users as possible, including those with impairments or elderly people.